-KMS CMK-based encryption: Tablestore uses the default key of the customer master key (CMK) type to generate a service key to encrypt data, and automatically decrypts the data when the data is read.
-You do not need to purchase or create a KMS instance when you use this encryption method.
+KMS CMK-based encryption: Tablestore uses the default customer master key (CMK) to generate a service key for encrypting and decrypting data automatically.
+No KMS instance purchase is required.

-The data encryption feature is currently supported in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Indonesia (Jakarta), Germany (Frankfurt), UK (London), US (Silicon Valley), and US (Virginia).
+Data encryption is supported in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Indonesia (Jakarta), Germany (Frankfurt), UK (London), US (Silicon Valley), and US (Virginia).

 Log on to the Tablestore console.